saoun/ProjectZebra/day5/readme.md

 - What is...
 Javascript?
 - ES5 vs ES6 (Javascript versions)
-- what is jQuery (Javascript Library)
+- What is jQuery (Javascript Library)
-- what is React or Angular (Javascript Framework)
+- What is React or Angular (Javascript Framework)
 - Data types
     + Strings
     + Numbers